-Oil mist arises when fast moving tools, hot surfaces come into contact with metalworking fluid, a coolant and/or lubricant used in metalworking processes such as CNC machines.
-Metalworking fluids help to reduce heat and friction between cutting tools and work pieces, preventing burning and smoking.
-They also help to improve work piece quality by continuously removing particulates from the tool and the surface of the work piece.
+Oil mist arises when fast-moving tools and hot surfaces come into contact with metalworking fluid, a coolant and/or lubricant used in metalworking processes such as CNC machines.
+Metalworking fluids help to reduce heat and friction between cutting tools and workpieces, preventing burning and smoking.
+They also help to improve work piece quality by continuously removing particulates from the tool and the surface of the workpiece.

 The main operations* that cause oil mist are:

 - Machine tool processes for shaping, such as cutting, drilling, honing, and boring